jankaszel/hyperwell-thesis/source/09_introduction.md

 Not only has the subject’s _habitus_ adopted this transformation: Most of humanities’ contemporary expression is of digital nature—take modern literature, for instance, where Silvia Hartmann populates the progress on her work in real-time via Google Docs [@kirschenbaum2016].

 But even more, the scholarly methodologies considering the matters of the pre-digital ages changed.
-With the advent of commonly approachable Machine Learning, (more about what’s currently possible, and since when. @terras2016 might be useful!).
+With the rise of Natural Language Processing (NLP) of commonly approachable Machine Learning, (more about what’s currently possible, and since when. @terras2016 might be useful!).

 Being an umbrella for various disciplines, the Humanities historically embraced academic collaboration to a great extend [@siemens2015].

+Something on Linked Data [@simon2015; @simon2017]?

+Something on annotation [@marshall1997; @marshall1998; @sanderson2013]?

 ## Digital Authoring with Hypertext